ECP-WarpX/WarpX/Docs/source/running_cpp/pwfa.rst

 Finite Difference Time Domain
 -----------------------------

-    For standard plasma wakefield configurations, it is possible to model the physics correctly using the PIC Finite Difference Time Domain (FDTD) algorithms (:doc:`picsar_theory`).
+    For standard plasma wakefield configurations, it is possible to model the physics correctly using the Particle-In-Cell (PIC) Finite Difference Time Domain (FDTD) algorithms (:doc:`picsar_theory`).
     If the simulation contains localised extremely high intensity fields, however, numerical instabilities might arise, such as the numerical Cherenkov instability (:doc:`boosted_frame`).
     In that case, it is recommended to use the Pseudo Spectral Analytical Time Domain (PSATD) or the Pseudo-Spectral Time-Domain (PSTD) algorithms.
     In the example we are describing, it is sufficient to use FDTD.